Lesson 30 – Liver Cleansing Qigong Exercises (Replay of Live Qigong Class)

 Website homepage.

-Lesson 38 – Qigong Warm Up Routine (Replay of Live Qigong Class)
+Lesson 29 – Qigong For Trauma Release and Shock (Replay of Live Qigong Class)

-Lesson 38 – Qigong Warm Up Routine (Replay of Live Qigong Class)
+Lesson 29 – Qigong For Trauma Release and Shock (Replay of Live Qigong Class)

 This is a replay of a live session showing you a Qigong routine for Spring, taught by myself, Dr. Janice Tucker.
 I have been teaching Qigong for two decades and am the founder of the Space To Relax Programme of Qigong video lessons.
 I’m also a practitioner of acupuncture and Traditional Chinese Medicine.
 You can join my live classes on Zoom every Thursday at 4 pm Irish time.
 Click here to join us (lesson replays sent out by email in case you can’t make it).